infernojs/inferno/README.md

 Same as `render()`, but is used to hydrate a container whose HTML contents were rendered by `inferno-server`.
 Inferno will attempt to attach event listeners to the existing markup.

 ### `findDOMNode` (package: `inferno-compat`)
 This feature has been moved from inferno to inferno-compat in v4 forward.
-No options is needed anymore.
+No options are needed anymore.

 Note: we recommend using a `ref` callback on a component to find its instance, rather than using `findDOMNode()`. `findDOMNode()` cannot be used on functional components.